 - Boot your phone into Download Mode: turn off the phone, press and hold the Volume Down+Home (center) buttons together and then press and hold the Power key for a few seconds.
 Press the Volume Up key when the phone prompts you to do so to enter the download mode.

 - Connect your Galaxy S2 to the computer using a compatible USB cable.
-When Odin detects your device, you will see the ID:COM port turn yellow.
+When Odin detects your device, you will see the ID:COM port turning yellow.

 - Check that the Auto Reboot and F. Reset Time options are ticked on Odin